Kumarmehta019/SEI-Project-2/README.md

 <img width="1581" alt="Card Show" src="https://user-images.githubusercontent.com/88886169/146180806-753afb21-94ff-4fc4-be26-64a72f76a25c.png">

 **Wish List:** The Wish List component is a page that displays the user's cards that they have added to the wishlist.
 Unfortunately, we had run out of time to implement this feature.
-We wanted the user to have a collection of cards that they had added to the wishlist and there would be a total costs of buying these cards.
+We wanted the user to have a collection of cards that they had added to the wishlist and there would be a total cost of buying these cards.

 **Styling:**

 The layout was created using the Bulma framework and with a bit of help from CSS.
 This really helped to provide the site with continuity and structure across all the pages of the website.
-Animate.css was used to animate the website and give various functions on the website an asthetically pleasing feel.
+Animate.css was used to animate the website and give various functions on the website an aesthetically pleasing feel.

 ## 5. Bugs

 - The random button doesnt work when you first click on it but when you click on it again, it works.
-- The Wish List on the card show page doesnt work properly, but this may also be due to running out of time.
+- The Wish List on the card show page doesn't work properly, but this may also be due to running out of time.

 ## 6. Wins and Challenges

 ### Wins:

 - Pair Coding - this was my first time pair coding on a project.
-Isaac and I worked really well together and really played to each others strengths and weaknesses.
+Isaac and I worked really well together and really played to each other's strengths and weaknesses.
 Having an extra pair of eyes on a project really helps to overcome errors that each of us might have.
 It also improves your learning on topics/areas you require further development on.

 - Functionality- Given the short time we were given, I am amazed at how far we came and what we were able to build.
-If given more time I wonder how much more we could have built out this website and completed the components we didnt get around to completing.
+If given more time I wonder how much more we could have built out this website and completed the components we didn't get around to completing.

-- React and APIs- Using React and a public API to create a website which displays the information to a user in a fun and asthetically pleasing way.
+- React and APIs- Using React and a public API to create a website which displays the information to a user in a fun and aesthetically pleasing way.

 ### Challenges:

-- Time - one of the biggest challenge we faced during this project was completing the project to a standard we were both happy with.
+- Time - one of the biggest challenges we faced during this project was completing the project to a standard we were both happy with.
 We were unable to implement the search and the Wish List functionality, which we could have if we were given more time.
 These however were stretch goals for us as our main purpose was to display the three card categories and individual card show page.

 - Bulma CSS Framework - Figuring out how to use the different components of Bulma and what variations you could make to these took some time to figure out, but it was also a win as we both knew how to use Bulma by the end of the project.